Frequently Asked Questions

 Evaluation: If an evaluation is determined to be in your best interest, evaluation sessions are scheduled.
 The actual evaluation typically takes several hours and may spread across several sessions.
 The assessment is very interactive and involves paper and pencil tasks, hands-on activities, answering questions, and sometimes using a computer.

-Feedback Session: Approximately two to four weeks after the last testing session, a feedback session is scheduled during which test results are explained, what these results mean conceptually and diagnostically is discussed, and, most importantly, the recommendations or care plans are provided.
+Feedback Session: Approximately two to four weeks after the last testing session, a feedback session is scheduled with your neuropsychologist during which test results are explained, what these results mean conceptually and diagnostically is discussed, and, most importantly, the recommendations or care plans are provided.

 Report: A comprehensive written report follows the feedback session that sets forth your test results and corresponding diagnostic findings, along with a detailed set of recommendations as to how your individual needs will best be met.